GNN2R: Weakly-Supervised Rationale-Providing Question Answering over Knowledge Graphs: Method: The GNN2R QA Model

+\textbf{Reasoning subgraph extraction.} Regarding each candidate answer, we utilize Graph-Tool\footnote{\url{https://graph-tool.skewed.de/}} to extract paths in the KG that link the candidate answer to any of the topic entities mentioned in the given question.
+Then, we generate all candidate reasoning subgraphs based on the combinations of these paths.
+Each candidate reasoning subgraph should contain one specific candidate answer that is connected to all topic entities.
+Please note that we only consider the paths that are within a threshold of maximum length, which can be pre-defined according to the estimated complexity of the given question~\citep{DBLP:conf/esws/WangRCB24}.

-\textbf{Reasoning subgraph rewriting.} We propose \cref{alg:subgraph_rewriting} to rewrite candidate subgraphs in $G_q$ into a set of natural language expressions, denoted as $\NL(G_q)$.
-In the expressions, we represent candidate answers by wh-words used in the given question, e.g., ``\textit{who}'', ``\textit{what}'', and ``\textit{when}.''
-Intermediate entities in the candidate subgraphs, e.g., \texttt{Batman 1989} and \texttt{Jack Nicholson}, are represented by a general placeholder: ``\textit{an entity}.''
+\textbf{Reasoning subgraph rewriting.} In this module, we denote the set of candidate reasoning subgraphs as $G_q = \{\mathcal{G}_c\}$, where $\mathcal{G}_c$ denotes one specific subgraph.
+We propose \cref{alg:subgraph_rewriting} to rewrite the subgraphs in $G_q$ into a set of natural language expressions, denoted as $\NL(G_q)$.
 Specifically, in \cref{alg:subgraph_rewriting} - Line 3, the function $\WhPred(q)$ returns the wh-word used in the question $q$.
 If there is no wh-word in $q$, this function always returns ``\textit{what}.''
-In the algorithm, the function $label(\cdot)$ returns the label of an input entity or relation, and the $+$ sign denotes the concatenation of strings.
-Please note that the generated expressions are only used as the linearization of candidate reasoning subgraphs for the LM-based similarity comparison.
-The language quality could be limited for some questions.
+In \cref{alg:subgraph_rewriting} - Line 4, the path $P$ refers to a path that is extracted in the above process and used to assemble the subgraph $\mathcal{G}_c$.
+Also, the function $label(\cdot)$ returns the label of an input entity/relation, and the $+$ sign denotes the concatenation of strings.
+Please note that the number of generated expressions is usually substantially smaller than the number of reasoning subgraphs, as the intermediate entities and candidate answers are not explicitly expressed.

-\textbf{Semantic similarity comparison.} In this step, we first use the Sentence Transformer~\cite{DBLP:conf/emnlp/ReimersG19} to encode the given question $q$ and natural language expressions in $\NL(G_q)$ into embedding vectors.
+\textbf{Semantic similarity comparison.} In this step, we first use the Sentence Transformer~\citep{DBLP:conf/emnlp/ReimersG19} to encode the given question $q$ and natural language expressions in $\NL(G_q)$ into embedding vectors.
 The output question embedding is denoted as $\mathbf{q}_t \in \mathbb{R}^{d_t}$, where $d_t$ is the output dimension of the Sentence Transformer.
 For an expression $nl \in \NL(G_q)$, its output embedding is denoted as $\mathbf{nl} \in \mathbb{R}^{d_t}$.
-We select the optimal expression $nl'$ that is closest to the question according to the output embeddings:
+We select the optimal expression $nl'$ that is most semantically similar to the given question according to the output embeddings: